-Reputation value is soft power—an intangible asset—that companies leverage to sell more, faster, and at a higher price; obtain labor, vendor and supplier services, and capital at a lower cost, and hold both regulators and activists at bay.
+When reputation value is at a premium, companies leverage this to sell more, faster, and at a higher price; obtain labor, vendor and supplier services, and capital at a lower cost, and hold both regulators and activists at bay.

 The value measure of an organization’s reputation is the accumulated revenue and cost-savings arising from stakeholders’ expectations of experiential or remunerative benefits from an association, product, or service.
-Healthy corporate reputations create value.
+Healthy corporate reputations create a value premium.

 Steel City Re has been calculating these measures since December 31, 2001 from indications of expected stakeholder behaviors captured by a diversity of publicly accessible prediction markets.
-Steel City Re acquires these data from Factset, a commercial data aggregator, and transforms them into synthetic measures of reputational value through computer-driven algorithms that involve no human subjective influence.
+Steel City Re acquires these data from Factset (NYSE: FDS), a commercial data aggregator, and transforms them into synthetic measures of reputational value through computer-driven algorithms that involve no human subjective influence.

-The major categories of inputs reflect the expected economic impact of the behavior of customers, equity investors, creditors, suppliers, and market analysts.
+The major categories of inputs into our “reputation premium finder” reflect the expected economic impact of the behavior of customers, equity investors, creditors, suppliers, and market analysts.
 The components are joined arithmetically with final values within the range of 0-1.
 The unit of measure is the Gerken% (GU%).

 The actuarial models derived from this large pool of metrics support the pricing and underwriting of risk transfer solutions.
 Such models typically comprise overlapping data pairs distributed over more than 125,000 simulated reputation value loss indemnification years.
 The simulation data sets contain more than 10,000,000 pairs of RVM% and loss measures including more than 25,000 loss events.